Norwegian Academy of Science and Letters: History

-The economic support from the state was minimal during its first fifty years.
+The economic support from the state was minimal during the society’s first fifty years.
 As such the academy led a humble existence.
 In the early twentieth century, Waldemar Christofer Brøgger (later the university's first rector) suggested a plan to strengthen the academy.
 He established the Nansen Foundation, specifically tied to the academy to strengthen its economy.
-Brøgger's goal was to employ own researchers to secure independence from the university, however this never happened.
+Brøgger's goal was to employ researchers specifically within the academy to secure independence from the university; however, this proposal never happened.
 The purpose of the academy remained to advance science and scholarship in general through meetings, seminars and support of research and publications.
 Nonetheless, the Nansen Foundation and other economic sources were important.
-They helped in the establishment of other bodies, such as the early Institute for Comparative Research in Human Culture.
-The foundations lost some of their importance after World War II.
-However, an entirely new source of funding was found, as Otto Lous Mohr suggested to use surplus from a state-owned, national lottery.
-The establishment of Norsk Tipping was laid down in 1946, and took place in 1947.
+They helped in the establishment of other bodies, such as the Institute for Comparative Research in Human Culture.
+These foundations lost some of their importance after World War II.
+However, an entirely new source of funding was later found, as Otto Lous Mohr suggested to use surplus from a state-owned, national lottery.
+The establishment of Norsk Tipping was laid down in 1946, and founded in 1947.
 The Norwegian Academy of Science and Letters wished to administer this income through a council of its own, but the Government of Norway refused and created the research council NAVF (Norges allmennvitenskapelige forskningsråd, the Norwegian Council of General Research).
 The academy could merely suggest representatives for this council.
 Ever since then, the state-driven research councils have been more important than the academy, economically.
 NAVF and other bodies were merged in 1993 to become the Research Council of Norway.

-The Board of Directors of the Academy is elected annually.
-The President of the Academy for 2022 is microbiologist Lise Øvreås.